 Separation anxiety disorder has similar symptoms in both children and adults.
-One difference between the adult and childhood disorders is that with children, the anxiety is typically centered around parents or other caretakers while with adults, the anxiety can be linked to any person (or pet) with whom they have a strong emotional attachment including children, partners, siblings, or parents.
+One difference between adult and childhood disorders is that with children, the anxiety is typically centered around parents or other caretakers, while with adults, the anxiety can be linked to any person (or pet) with whom they have a strong emotional attachment, including children, partners, siblings, or parents.

 This can mean that children will avoid going on field trips, participating in after-school activities, or doing anything that keeps them away from their caregivers.
-With adults, they may avoid an important work function, miss their doctor’s appointment, or experience great distress when the people they’re anxious about going out into the world to live their lives.
+With adults, they may avoid important work functions, miss their doctor’s appointments, or experience great distress when the people they’re anxious about going out into the world to live their lives.